File Handling in Python

 Here are some of the advantages of file handling in Python:

-• Versatile: Python supports different file types like: text, CSV, JSON, and binary files, and allows us to manipulate the data easily.
+4. Versatile: Python handles different file types, like text, CSV, JSON, and binary files, which allows easy manipulation of the data.

-• Integration: with the help of file handling, we can integrate our external data sources: such as databases, API integration, and Web Services, and allow us to play with that data according to the project requirements.
+5. Integration: File handling helps in integrating your external data sources, such as databases, which allow you to play with that data according to the project requirements.

 Disadvantages of File Handling in Python